Everyone hates annual employee evaluations, but I don't think that's a big secret.

 For a literal interpretation, there's an excellent episode of 99% Invisible that details the history of fit standards, the one-size-fits all fallacy, and how breaking from those standards not only improved results, in some cases it saved lives.

-Science tells us even great employees are crushed by receiving negative feedback.
+2. Science tells us that even great employees are crushed by receiving negative feedback.